TYsewyn/www-timysewyn-be/src/posts/2018-01-27-Visualizing-your-Spring-Integration-components-and-flows.md

 > From the developer that just started in your team and who wants to have an overview, to the seasoned team member that needs to troubleshoot a problem in production.

 Currently we are working on the phased roll out of a microservices architecture at one of our clients.
-To ensure that everything works as it's supposed to we are using a lot of <OutboundLink href="http://enterpriseintegrationpatterns.com/" rel="noreferrer" target="_blank">Enterprise Integration Patterns</OutboundLink> to stitch both the old and the new landscape together.
+To ensure that everything works as it's supposed to we are using a lot of <a href="http://enterpriseintegrationpatterns.com/" target="_blank">Enterprise Integration Patterns</a> to stitch both the old and the new landscape together.
 The best way to achieve a solution when using Java, is to use Spring Integration.
 A few days ago we wanted to have clear insights on how certain microservices are communicating with the existing systems.